-If you’ve lost data from internal hard disk as it fails to boot due to corruption, you can use System File Checker (SFC).
-It is a Windows command line utility which is necessary to fix broken Windows system files and to restore the data.
+If you’ve lost data from an internal hard disk as it fails to boot due to corruption, you can use System File Checker (SFC).
+It is a Windows command-line utility that is necessary to fix broken Windows system files and to restore the data.

 To do this, follow the steps given below:

 - Press the power button to turn ON your Windows system

 - The moment you see the manufacturer’s logo, power OFF your system by pressing the power button again